 Top 5 Wednesday is a weekly meme that was formerly hosted by the booktuber, Lainey aka gingereadslainey.
 She recently passed the torch on, but you can find the topics and the Goodreads page of the book meme here.
 The topic is “Books you’re intimidated by.”
-In keeping with the site theme, I’ve narrowed the topic down to science fiction books specifically.
+In keeping with the site theme, I’ve narrowed the topic down.

 Top 5 Intimidating Science Fiction Books